1995parham/navi/vim/README.md

 }
 ```

-The plugin will automatically load when you open `.cheat` or `.cheat.md` files.
+The plugin will automatically load when you open `.cheat` files.

 ### Using vim-plug